Waziup/learning-center-content/content/en/solutions/water_pump/guide.md

 To follow this user manual, one will need the following hardware:

 Hardware
+  - WaziACT
-  - WaziDev
+  - FTDI FT232
-  - Micro USB Cable
+  - Mini USB Cable
   - Wazigate
-  - MQ5 Gas and Smoke Sensor
+  - SR04 Ultrasonic Sensor
   - Some Jumper Wires

 ![Parts One](./media/firedetection.png)